karenghazaryan/color-dropper/README.md

 This dropper is adding a zoom functionality to images that are in canvas.
 The dropper is a react component which shows hex code in circle while hovering over canvas.
-When you click while hovering you see chosen color on background
+When you click while hovering you see chosen color on background.

+It is recommended to use images from  https://unsplash.com/s/photos/image